Business intelligence (BI): Empowering data-driven decision making

 Business intelligence vs. business analytics: Understanding the differences

 BI is often confused with business analytics.
-Business analytics (BA) refers to statistical methods used to measure performance and optimize business processes.
+Business analytics (BA) refers to statistical methods used to measure performance and optimise business processes.

-Data analytics is the process of analyzing sets of data to gain insights.
+Data analytics is the process of analysing sets of data to gain insights.
 Two types of data analytics are:

-- Predictive analytics — Analyzing historical data to determine the most likely outcome.
+- Predictive analytics — Analysing historical data to determine the most likely outcome.

 - Prescriptive analytics — Running hypothetical scenarios to determine most likely outcome of a certain action.